-It is highly recommended to consult experienced plumbing companies like Perfection Plumbing & Drain Cleaning Ltd. for proper installation of water heaters in the home.
+It is highly recommended to consult experienced plumbing companies like Perfection Plumbing & Drain Cleaning Ltd. for the proper installation of water heaters in the home.
 Any concerns or problems that came up from their installation may also be addressed at once through a 24-hour emergency service and repairs hotline.
-To guarantee a worthwhile investment, look for companies that provide up front pricing and recommend options that would suit your budget.
+To guarantee a worthwhile investment, look for companies that provide upfront pricing and recommend options that would suit your budget.

 Other than their sturdy built, hot water tanks have a prepared reservoir of 20 to 80 gallons of hot water for a regular Canadian home.
-This system produces hot water by heating up cold water from the bottom of the tank then releasing it at the top when the hot water tap is turned on, utilising either oil, gas, or electricity as energy source.
+This system produces hot water by heating up cold water from the bottom of the tank then releasing it at the top when the hot water tap is turned on, utilizing either oil, gas, or electricity as an energy source.
 The only downside in its performance is its inevitable wastage of energy or standby heat loss from continuous heating even if the hot water tap is turned off.

-To control the amount of the standby heat loss, householders can measure and identify the energy performance of their Saskatoon water heaters through a measuring tool called energy factor (EF).
+To control the amount of standby heat loss, householders can measure and identify the energy performance of their Saskatoon water heaters through a measuring tool called energy factor (EF).
 For oil and gas-operated heaters like storage tanks, the standby loss is determined in watts, which corresponds to a higher EF and energy efficiency if the standby loss is lower.

-When looking into investing for the system, you have to consider the household size and available energy source, because the rest of the costs will follow from there.
+When looking into investing in the system, you have to consider the household size and available energy source, because the rest of the costs will follow from there.
 With regular monitoring and measurement, you would be able to know the steps on reducing energy spending and have all the hot water you need.